 The United States is “the innovation center of the world,” according to Francis Gurry, Director-General of the United Nations World Intellectual Property Organization.
 This is thanks in large part to a rigorous system of intellectual property (“IP”) laws, grounded in Article One of the U.S. Constitution.

-According to the U.S. Department of Commerce, IP-intensive companies account for more than $6 trillion of U.S. GDP, drive 52% of U.S. exports and support 45 million American jobs.
+According to a report by the U.S. Department of Commerce, IP-intensive companies account for more than $6 trillion of U.S. GDP and support 45 million American jobs.
 American IP laws are the strongest in the world according to the U.S. Chamber of Commerce International IP Index.

 U.S. IP laws create an intangible infrastructure that moves ideas from mind to market.
 Innovators invest their time and resources in developing ideas in the same way that a conventional factory invests in brick and mortar and machinery.
 When IP laws give those innovators the ability to turn their ideas into enforceable assets—through patents, copyrights, and trademarks, the same way a manufacturer holds legal title to its factory and equipment—they gain the confidence to invest in high-risk, often high-cost, research and development.

 Likewise, investors, be they venture capitalists, local banks, or shareholders, obtain the confidence to invest in the entrepreneur.
 In this way, the strength of the U.S. IP system enables connections between businesses at every level of the economy—from start-ups through to multinationals—and the financing that underpins investments in ground-breaking innovations.

 However, IP is under attack around the world.
 Counterfeiters and pirates have built a global criminal enterprise that destroys jobs, undermines innovation, and endangers consumers.
 IP is also under threat by some activists and a handful of governments that promote a view of IP rights as an obstacle, rather than a catalyst, to economic development and growth.